Slack Integration

 /decide "We should do the thing"

-Slack Permissions
+Slack permissions

-Brief's Slack bot requires these permissions:
+Brief's Slack bot requests permissions to:

 Brief does not read: